Click the picture to view and print recipe in PDF!

 8. Remove any vegetables desired for consumption at appropriate time (when soft, but not pulped)

-9. Strain broth and discard bones.
+9. Strain broth and discard bones and vegetable scraps.

 I generally use the bones of 2 chickens and 4-6 feet.
 Any combination of necks, backs, feet, and bones are good; the more bones you use, the stronger and more nutritious your broth with be.